sherrymax/ephesoft/installation-steps/README.md

 # Ephesoft Installation Steps

-## Setup an AWS EC2 Instance using Ephesoft image
+## 1. Setup an AWS EC2 Instance from Ephesoft image
 1. Select the Ephesoft AMI from the AWS console.![Ephesoft-image](resources/1.png)
 2. Review and Launch an EC2 Instance.
 3. Note down the `IP address` of this Ephesoft EC2 Instance.